 Sunday – DAY 1 – Arrive Halifax, NS

-Arrive in Halifax and check in to your accommodations which are ideally located in the downtown core of this vibrant and cosmopolitan urban centre on the Atlantic Ocean.
+Arrive in Halifax and check in to your accommodations in the downtown core of this vibrant and cosmopolitan urban centre on the Atlantic Ocean for a two-night stay.
 Meet your Tour Director or Driver/Guide and fellow travelers this evening at a Meet & Greet.

 Option: You may wish to add additional nights in Halifax to your vacation package.
 Bursting with culture and rich history, Nova Scotia’s capital city has much to offer.
-Ask us about adding Bay of Funday Touring.
+Also ask us about adding Bay of Fundy Touring.